rprops/MetaG_analysis_workflow/README.md

 cd scythe
 make all
 ```
+Also install Fastqc binary from here: http://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc.
+And add to path (see trimmomatic).

+### Quality trimming of reads

 Make sure that you have non-interleaved fastq.gz files of forward and reverse reads.
 These should have an *R1* tag in their filename and saved in a directory called *sample*, e.g.: sample/sample.R1.fastq.gz.
 ```
 bash /nfs/vdenef-lab/Shared/Ruben/scripts_metaG/wrappers/Assembly/qc.sh sample_directory